kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

     print(f"[{ts_formatted}] [{level}] {message}")
 ```

-This makes the function easier to use.
-The user still has the option to give their own argument, but if they don't give one, the default value you defined is used.
-Here's what happens when the user enters only 1 of the 2 parameters:
+The user has the option to give their own `level`, but if they don't give one, the default value is used.
+Now the function's a bit easier to use; the user can enter only 1 of the 2 parameters:

 ```python
 >>> log_message("Hello World")